bailey27/cppcryptfs/README.md

 The files are encrypted using AES256-GCM, and the file names are encrypted using AES256-EME (by default).
 When you create a filesystem, you can choose to use plain text file names or AES256-CBC encryption for file names if you wish.

-For technical details of the cryptographic design of gocryptfs please visit the [gocryptfs project page](https://github.com/rfjakob/gocryptfs).
+For technical details of the cryptographic design of gocryptfs, please visit the [gocryptfs project page](https://github.com/rfjakob/gocryptfs).